By Don Koenig about 2006

 Many in these core groups might be doing more for the cause of Christ than many of their critics.
 To believe that someone is less Christian than ourselves because their non-essential theology is different from ours, is a grave error.
 It is an error as bad as the Pentecostals saying that Evangelicals have not reached the same spiritual level as they have because they do not accept their doctrine that the baptism of the Holy Spirit is a separate experience from conversion and evidenced by speaking in tongues.
 The works produced over the centuries In Evangelical churches by people led by the Holy Spirit prove that this doctrine is a lie.
 (It also should be changed because it is unwarranted and divisive.)

-Thus, In the full context and understanding of the passage I believe he was saying that those in the body who have no regard for the poorer or weaker members in the Church in their love feasts (or in other areas) are not treating the body of Christ as they ought.
+Thus, In the full context and understanding of the passage, I believe he was saying that those in the body who have no regard for the poorer or weaker members in the Church in their love feasts (or in other areas) are not treating the body of Christ as they ought.
 Paul was saying the Lord will not hold those in His Body as represented by the loaf of bread unaccountable.
-Those who have no regard for those in the Body are working against the unity of the Body.
+Those who have no regard for others in the Body are working against the unity of the Body.

 Yes, we should work out our own salvation in fear and trembling because the Lord rightfully judges the motives of His people.
 We died with Christ at the cross and only by grace do we live in the flesh to do good works for the cause of the Kingdom.
 When we are no longer productive and are destructive to the Body we should fear the Lord because He just might decide for the good of the Body that we need to be removed.
 Thus, the warning from Paul about why some are corrected and others are no longer with us.